k-0016/event_manager_updates/readme.md

 ## Reflections

 Reflecting on this assignment, I've gained valuable insights and skills in both the technical realm and collaborative processes.
-The challenges presented were multifaceted, ranging from debugging simple issues to complex issues
+The challenges presented were multifaceted, ranging from debugging simple issues to complex issues.
+The process of debugging was complicated at first but as I tested with swagger UI and read code thoroughly it became simpler and easier to go along with.

 ### Technical Skills